openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 - static Python bindings for PK are dead

-- PK gi depends on pygobject invoke-rewrite branch of J5 (which isn™t
+- PK gi depends on pygobject invoke-rewrite branch of J5 (which isnâ€™t

 yet merged into master, but will make it to 3.2 release);

 - PK gi breaks statically loaded glib in software-center master; therefore, the -gtk3 port of software-center should be used;

-- software-center-gtk3 isn™t ready for merging into trunk “ experimental design changes
-      towards a friendlier 5.0 are being done.
+- software-center-gtk3 isnâ€™t ready for merging into trunk â€“ experimental design changes towards a friendlier 5.0 are being done.

-Therefore I™m testing the install/remove routines on the small modules, such as the
+Therefore Iâ€™m testing the install/remove routines on the small modules, such as the
       PendingView in the above screenshot, waiting for components stabilization.

-Next week “ and probably until week 6 report, I will continue work on the install parts
+Next week â€“ and probably until week 6 report, I will continue work on the install parts
       and start developing the PK PackageInfo class.

-PS: I™m undecided if I should make my reports biweekly or milestone based :-/
+PS: Iâ€™m undecided if I should make my reports biweekly or milestone based :-/

-
+â€

+â€œ

 [N.B.Prashanth: GsoC Weekly Report - "Separating libYUI"](http://lists.opensuse.org/opensuse-project/2011-06/msg00197.html)

 I would like to summarize my progress so far.
 I am working on the libYUI project as
       mentioned above.(...)

-
+â€

+â€œ

-[Christos Bountalis: A utility for merging configuration / sysconfig files “ Week 6
+[Christos Bountalis: A utility for merging configuration / sysconfig files â€“ Week 6
         Report](http://cbounta.wordpress.com/2011/07/01/a-utility-for-merging-configuration-sysconfig-files-%E2%80%93-week-6-report/)

 This is my 6th report concerning the progress of my gsoc project.
 First of all, I want to